Skip to main content

 Our master's degree programs and most of our doctoral programs don't require or have optional GRE submissions.
 Please visit program-specific requirements and check your program of interest requirements to learn more.

-If you are applying for the PhD in Health Services and Research or the PhD in Epidemiology, GRE must be submitted to school code 0485 at SOPHAS.
+If you are applying for the PhD in Epidemiology, GRE must be submitted to school code 0485 at SOPHAS.

 For SOPHAS programs, you should have your previous institutions submit original transcripts directly to SOPHAS.
 Visit the SOPHAS Help Center to learn about transcripts submission.
 Please note that SOPHAS takes two weeks on average - or longer during peak volumes - to verify applications.